madmurphy/libconfini/MANUAL.md

 (and probably any senseful INI parser) will never perform case folding of Unicode characters out of the ASCII range within key and section names.

-It must be said however that most Unicode characters do not possess a lower and upper case, and most characters outside of the ASCII range could theoretically appear without problems in key and section names also in case-insensitive INI files (think of the character `§` for example).
+It must be said that most Unicode characters do not possess a lower and upper case, and most characters outside of the ASCII range could theoretically appear without problems in key and section names also in case-insensitive INI files (think of the character `§` for example).
 And, as for case-sensitive INI files, no Unicode character would ever represent a problem.
-Nonetheless, it is still generally more acceptable to use ASCII only within key and section names -- and possibly, if needed, non-ASCII Unicode characters within values and comments.
+Nonetheless, it is generally more acceptable to use ASCII only within key and section names -- and possibly, if needed, non-ASCII Unicode characters within values and comments.

 That said, **libconfini** deals perfectly fine with UTF-8 (but is always case-sensitive outside of the ASCII range), so use the latter as you feel